Pierce57/Overview/README.md

 ### HTML / CSS
 * E 115 – Introduction to Computing Environments
   * <b> Personal Website </b>
-    * Made a webpage about yourself that addresses who you are and what you hope to do at NC State.
+    * Made a webpage about myself that details who I am and what I hope to do at NC State.
 ### Java
 * AP Computer Science Principles
 * ECE 492 - Object-Oriented Application Programming with Java